123-dot-com/mood-journal/notes.md

   * Curve to show the change in emotions over a set time interval (curve can only be done after point 2. is done, for now, try to show it as jagged lines and such)
 2. Ability to recognise HOW negative/positive/neutral an emotion is (in terms of percentages/floats)
 3. Analyse causes and find trends with an emotions, and suggest potential ways to improve mood
 4. Allow for finding how the user's mood improved/declined by comparing to their last check-in if it is within 6 hours or such
+5. Change DataFrame operations to numpy, and then export to csv at last, to make it simpler and faster